- June 26 - July 21

 The first three to four days are spent in camp learning leadership development, outdoor technical skills, adventure challenge skills and team development skills.
 The next two and a half weeks will be spent in the Boundary Waters Canoe Area on an extended wilderness canoeing expedition.
 Then the last days will be spent back at camp for reflection and closure.

 You should expect to be pushed physically by the natural environment and the purposeful challenge built into the expedition.
 By exploring the beauty of Creation in one of the most secluded areas in the Northwoods, you will experience the outdoors on a new level.
 There is a high chance of seeing unique wildlife.
 The lack of light pollution provides unparalleled views of the night sky and maybe even a chance to see the Northern Lights.

 How does this program provide spiritual growth and faith formation?

-The disciples of Jesus had one thing in common: time in the wilderness.
+The disciples of Jesus had one important thing in common: time in the wilderness.
 The goal of Voyageur is to deepen personal relationships with Christ through discipleship in a wilderness setting.
-It is a time set aside to be with God in Creation and an ideal place to practice faith and endurance.
-This training in walking by faith proves that God loves us, God provides for us and God will sustain us.
-The time spent in the wilderness is a time to enjoy Creation, experience who God is and the strength and joy that is found in Him, and emerge from the experience better equipped to share Gods love.
+Through morning watch, group devotions, solitude time and disciplined reflection.
+These times set aside to be with God in Creation offer an ideal place to practice faith and endurance through experiential education.
+This training in walking by faith practically demonstrates God's provision for us.
+The time spent in the wilderness is a time to enjoy creation, experience who God is and the strength and joy that is found in Him to emerge better equipped to share God's love.